Mindgard/cli/README.md

 -H "Content-Type: image/jpeg"
 ```

-The image in bytes will be sent in the data field of the POST request, and the model should return predictions in the form:
+The image in bytes will be sent in the data field of the POST request, and the HTTP response body should include predictions in the form:

 ```
 [